samzypaul/Management_system/README.md

 # Management_system
-The core purpose of the system is to help shop owners with ease
+The core purpose of the system is to help shop owners manage their stock with ease still under production